zitadel/saml/README.md

 ## What is it

-This project is a server implementation for the "SAML" (Security Assertion Markup Language) standard written for `Go`.
+This project is a server implementation for the Security Assertion Markup Language (SAML) standard written for `Go`.

-For signing and signature verification other already existing implementations like `github.com/russellhaering/goxmldsig` and `github.com/amdonov/xmlsig`.

 ## Basic Overview